MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-step-up-authentication.md

     >[!NOTE]
     >This requires [authentication context to be created in Azure AD](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/StepUpTags).

 1. Set the alerts you want to receive when the policy is matched.
 You can set a limit so that you don't receive too many alerts.
-Select whether to get the alerts as an email message, text message, or both.
+Select if to get the alerts as an email message.

 1. Select **Create**.